gitlabhq/gitlabhq/doc/install/README.md

 ## Install GitLab using the Omnibus GitLab package (recommended)

 This installation method uses the Omnibus GitLab package, using our official deb/rpm repositories.
-This is the recommended way.
+This is recommended for most users.

 If you need additional flexibility and resilience, we recommend deploying GitLab as described in our [High Availability documentation](../administration/high_availability/README.md).